firstraysofthenewrisingsun/Automated-Account-Provisioning/README.md

 # Automated User Account Provisioning

 Automates the creation & update of user accounts.
-Built this to automate the user on/off boarding process for my jobs HR department.
+Built in repsonse for HR's need to automate the user on/off boarding process.

 ## Creates accounts for: